hydro-jules/f2py-experiments/fib_array_datatype/README.md

 When we call the `series` subroutine a second time with this newly created variable `m1`, we now notice that the values in `m1` are now modified after the second call, and they match the values found in the returned variable `m2`.
 In fact, the memory address of `m2` is the same as of `m1`, i.e. `m2` is an alias for `m1`.
 In other words, during the second call of the subroutine, the `intent(inout)` variable was modified inplace, and the subroutine returned the existing array given as an input in the call.

+Another approach would be to use only one variable `m` rather than the three variables `m1`, `m2`, and `m3`.
+Indeed, while `f2py` may return an array located at a different address because of the datatype mismatch after the first call, once the initial array with `dtype=np.float64` is not referenced by any variable anymore, its space in memory will automatically released by Python.
+However, given the fact that the space it occupies in memory will only be released for reuse in the Python session (i.e. not reusable by another application running on the computer), this can become a problem when dealing with large arrays, where the Python application will monopolise twice the memory space it actually needs.

-### 6 - Mismatch in datatype for the array with `intent(in,out,inplace)`
+### 6 - Mismatch in datatype for the array with `intent(inplace)`

-`f2py` features another special `intent(inplace)` which can be used to overcome the problem encoutered in the first call of the `series` subroutine in section 5 above.
+However, `f2py` features another special intention `intent(inplace)` which can be used to overcome the problem of an unnecessary array created encountered in the first call of the `series` subroutine in section 5 above.
 Let's modify the Fortran source code to include this special attribute of `intent`:
 ```fortran
 ! file: fib.f90